AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47444-trying-access-array-offset-value-type-bool-error.md

 ---
-title: "ACSD-47444: _[!UICONTROL Trying to access array offset on value of type bool]_ error when accessing certain non-existing category paths for known products on PHP 7.4"
+title: 'ACSD-47444: _[!UICONTROL Trying to access array offset on value of type bool]_ error when accessing certain non-existing category paths for known products on PHP 7.4'
 description: Apply the ACSD-47444 patch to fix the Adobe Commerce issue where there is a _[!UICONTROL Trying to access array offset on value of type bool]_ error when accessing certain non-existing category paths for known products, on PHP 7.4.
+exl-id: dfe803d0-bcff-40e6-a759-8c2243235ea8
 ---
 # ACSD-47444: _[!UICONTROL Trying to access array offset on value of type bool]_ error when accessing certain non-existing category paths for known products on PHP 7.4

 The ACSD-47444 patch solves the issue where you see _[!UICONTROL Trying to access array offset on value of type bool]_ error when accessing certain non-existing category paths for known products on PHP 7.4.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.22 is installed.